Welcome to Topsham Museum, this page is designed to help you plan and enjoy your visit.

-We are in an old and listed building which, regretfully, means that three rooms in the Merchant’s House cannot be accessed by wheelchair users.
+Wheelchair Access: The garden and part of the Museum (see below for details) are accessable.
+Regretfully, as an old and listed building, three rooms in the Merchant’s House cannot be accessed by wheelchair users.

 River Gallery, Underloft (including Shop), Tea Room and Garden – access for wheelchair users is available to these areas but please note that there is a slight incline along the path from the gate to the main visitors’ entrance.
 There are no steps.

-Sail Loft – there is a lift from the River Gallery to the Sail Loft.
+Sail Loft – There is a lift from the River Gallery to the Sail Loft.
 In the case of breakdown, emergency evacuation or power cut the lift will not be in operation.
-There is no alternative other than the stairs, so visitors must not use the lift unless they can get down the stairs (with help if needed).
+There is no alternative other than the stairs, so visitors should not use the lift unless they can get down the stairs (with help if needed).

 Public car parks can be found on the Quay and in Holman Way.
 The Quay car park is more expensive but closer to the Museum.

 Museum Lectures – We can accommodate wheelchairs at these lectures.
 A hearing loop is also available.
 Please email email@example.com to reserve a space.
 Please see the Museum Lecture page for details of our forthcoming lectures.